airbytehq/airbyte/airbyte-integrations/connectors/source-marketo-singer/README.md

 ## Dependency Management
 All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.

+### Publishing a new version of the connector
+You've checked out the repo, implemented a million dollar feature, and you're ready to share your changes with the world.
+Now what?
+1. Make sure your changes are passing unit and integration tests
+1. Bump the connector version in `Dockerfile` -- just increment the value of the `LABEL io.airbyte.version` appropriately (we use SemVer).
+1. Create a Pull Request
+1. Pat yourself on the back for being an awesome contributor
+1. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master